 Ann graduated with a Degree in Zoology Aberystwyth, 1974 followed by a PGCE Manchester University 1975.
 She taught in Secondary Schools in England and Wales and lectured in Plas Tan y Bwlch for over twenty years.
 In the USA she enjoyed two years of Printmaking in Union College, Schenectady 1989- 1990.

 Ann exhibits with The North Wales Watercolour and Fine Artists Society and has contributed to a book by the founding member of the Society, ‘An Introduction to Drawing Flowers’, Quintet Press 1995.
 Ann is a friend of the Royal Cambrian Academy Society of Welsh Artists, Conwy and a member of The Meirionnydd Artists.

 Continue reading “Ann Thomas”

-I grew up in Clacton on Sea, Essex and spent holidays in Wales.
-Always attracted to ballet, plants and animals I started drawing at an early age, on my bedroom wallpaper.
-While growing up I not only enjoyed gardening and drawing, but sculpting anything miniature from crinoline ladies, with minuscule ringlets and facial details, to bowls of fruit and stylised animals.
-I also became very adept with a needle and sewed many animals and dolls that I designed, as well as clothing through my teenage & college years.
-At school I attended silversmithing classes and took every opportunity to lose myself in the art-room.
+I grew up in coastal Essex and now live in coastal Wales.
+Always attracted to ballet, plants and animals I started drawing at an early age, and, as well as enjoying gardening and drawing, I sculpted anything miniature from crinoline ladies, with minuscule ringlets and facial details, to bowls of fruit and stylish animals.
+Furthermore, I designed, and sewed, many animals, dolls, and clothing.